espegun/AWS/how_to_IAM/README.md

 # How to Identitiy and Access Management (IAM)

 ## The purpose
-*Authentication* identifies who you are, typically by using login credentials.
+*Authentication* identifies who you are, typically by using login credentials and MFA.
 *Authorization* handles the policies assigned to an idenity.

 ## How does it work?